 It's important to understand some of the jargon and what it means when discussing "antique," "estate," "vintage," and "period" jewelry.
 In the secondhand market estate jewelry means pre-owned, whether it's five years old or 105.
 Jewelry historian Anna M. Miller, author of the book, "The Buyer's Guide to Affordable Antique Jewelry," considers "vintage" another term for pre-owned or estate.
 Some sources classify jewelry as "vintage" after 20 years, some cite 30 years, and others say at least 50 years old.

 The term antique is definitely defined as jewelry that is at least 100 years old.
-Period jewelry,
+Period jewelry, which

 - Deborah Yonick -October 24, 2022

-New York City jewelry designer Lauren Goodmay found that to be the case when she started over two years ago to build her brand, Good May Come, which launched in February, and is available online and at Studio Mega in Soho.
-“If you’re not a generational jeweler, I think it's hard to get places to take you seriously, especially when you’re starting off.”
+New York City jewelry designer Lauren Goodmay experienced exactly that when she began building her brand, Good May Come, which launched in February and is available online and at Studio Mega in Soho.
+"If you're not a generational jeweler, I think it's hard to get places to take you seriously, especially when you're starting off."
+She was delighted to find White Pine Wholesale as one of her first vendors.
+"I was looking for a supplier that could provide me with ethically sourced natural diamonds.
+You

 - Deborah Yonick -August 08, 2022